<input type="tel">

 Examples

-In this example, we present a simple interface with a <select> element that lets the user choose which country they're in, and a set of <input type="tel"> elements to let them enter each part of their phone number; there is no reason why you can't have multiple tel inputs.
+In this example, we present a <select> element that lets the user choose which country they're in, and a set of <input type="tel"> elements to let them enter each part of their phone number; there is no reason why you can't have multiple tel inputs.

 Each input has a placeholder attribute to show a hint to sighted users about what to enter into it, a pattern to enforce a specific number of characters for the desired section, and an aria-label attribute to contain a hint to be read out to screen reader users about what to enter into it.